aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 up the entry file:
 ```
 .
-├── stack.ts # defines a 'NodeJsFunction' with 'my-handler' as id
+├── stack.ts # defines a 'NodejsFunction' with 'my-handler' as id
 ├── stack.my-handler.ts # exports a function named 'handler'
 ```